UNTOLD STORIES section - vnafmamn.com

 The color photos above were taken (about a week after the Dak Son attack) by John Felt who was at Song Be the night the massacre took place.
 Song Be MACV compound was located at Phuoc Long province (Phuoc Binh HQ), about 2.5 kilometers South of Dak Son.

 John Felt was attached to the 44th US Signal Battalion and left VN on February 28, 1967.
-Thank you for sharing with us the documental pictures and for dedicated service in Vietnam.
+Thank you for sharing with us the documental pictures and for your dedicated service in Vietnam.

 THE MY CANH RESTAURANT BOMBING